richardjgowers/GCMCworkflow/docs/meth/eqfind.rst

 Estimating the mean and standard deviation
 """"""""""""""""""""""""""""""""""""""""""

-Secondly,
+Once the signal has reached equilibrium, it will oscillate around a mean value.
+We therefore want to identify a value which represents the lower bound of what is possible.
-we take the final half of the timeseries and take the mean and standard deviation of this.
+To do this we assume that the final half of the signal can be used to represent the mean and standard deviation of the timeseries.
+We then choose a value of 2 standard deviations below the mean to represent our lower bound.
+We will of course later check the assumptions made here.
 It is important to note that these values will not be correct estimates of the data, but they are useful for identifying the equilibration point.